-Someday means you don't need a solid plan, it is something you're going to passively work on over time and "someday" it'll be done.
-It becomes some distant, ambitious dream that is too big to "really" work on.
+It means you don't need a solid plan.
+It is something you're going to work on slowly to get it done someday.
+It becomes some distant, ambitious dream.
 "Someday, I'll be famous" "Someday, I'll buy a Tesla"

 3. Your resolution is good, but you don't actually plan anything to fulfill it.

-And make sure you record your progress, it is inmensely satisfying!
+And make sure you record your progress, it is immensely satisfying!

 Another classic example is the gym.
-People who vow to go to the gym every day after new year's, burn out after three days.
-Just like anything else, you need to know how much energy you have to spend on this project, how many hours it takes, and to make sure that you have enough downtime.
+People who vow to go to the gym every day after new year's eve, burn out after three days.
+You need to know how much energy you need for this project, how many hours it takes, and give yourself enough downtime.

 4. You put too much pressure on it, so it stops being fun.